-KX III supports remote access to targets from Apple mobile devices with iOS 10.0 or higher.

-Access and power control of your targets is supported using a mobile version of HKC.
+KX III supports remote access to targets from Apple mobile devices with iOS 10.0 or higher, using a mobile version of HKC.
 Due to Apple iOS limitations, you may notice some differences in operation.
-See Limitations on Apple iOS Devices (on page 313).
+See Limitations on Apple iOS Devices (on page 332).